 Explore Inca Ruins at Pisaq & Ollantaytambo in the Sacred Valley: If you have more time and would like to really get a feel for what was once one of the greatest civilizations in the world then try our two-day “Machu Picchu and the Sacred Valley of the Incas” tour; on this short trip you will see the very best of Inca ruins, and you’ll have a chance to shop for local handicrafts, explore the beautiful Urubamba valley and have plenty of time to fully appreciate amazing “Lost City of the Incas”, Machu Picchu.

-Type Service: Group Tour
+Type Service: Private Tour

 Destinations: Cuzco, Machu Picchu

 Day 1 – Sacred Valley of the Incas

 Day 2 – Visit Machu Picchu Full day / Back to Cusco